Farm Traceability: Essential for Food Safety, Customer Trust, and Your Bottom Line

 When you add a new crop in Farmbrite, you’re asked to enter information specific to your farm, like the field and bed number.
 You’re also asked for data specific to your inputs, like the seed company, origin, and lot number.
 Entered once, this information is then linked throughout Farmbrite whenever you need it.
 You can enter a trace number or simply have one automatically generated.
 Either way, it’s automatically linked to your inventory.

-Similarly, at harvest time, you enter in the data you need to record – once.
+Similarly, at harvest time, you enter the data you need to record – once.
 This includes information like how much you harvested and when.
 This can even be done via the Farmbrite mobile app.

 Mock Recall